Originally published on April 16, 2019, updated April 12, 2023

 Lastly, Amazon offers an optional service of product serialization, where each manufactured product unit is given a unique code.
 This allows Amazon to verify the authenticity of every purchase for participating sellers, and more easily spot inauthentic counterfeits.
 This service incurs a fee of $0.01-$0.05 per unit, based on volume.

-Project Zero is more of a collaboration with sellers rather than Amazon taking care of the problem themselves.
-The self-service tool is the perfect example of Amazon’s inclusion of sellers in the war against counterfeiting — they understand having more eyes scanning the site will help them reach their goal of “zero” counterfeits.
+Project Zero is more of a collaboration with sellers rather than Amazon taking care of the problem itself.
+The self-service tool is the perfect example of Amazon’s inclusion of sellers in the war against counterfeiting — it understands that having more eyes scanning the site will help them reach their goal of “zero” counterfeits.

-Essentially, Amazon is giving more power to the sellers, in that they have the ability to shut down counterfeit listings faster than if they wait for Amazon reps to handle it.
-This kind of power is risky though, which is why the service is unavailable to the general public until they work out the kinks.
+Essentially, Amazon is giving more power to the sellers, in that they can shut down counterfeit listings faster than if they wait for Amazon reps to handle it.
+This kind of power is risky though, which is why the service is unavailable unless sellers meet Amazon's eligibility requirements.

 Sellers are also responsible for sharing their own brand data to optimize the daily site scans.
 Brands provide Amazon with data on “their logos, trademarks, and other key data” so that the scan knows what to look for.